Poon Lim

-On 5 April 1943, three Brazilian fishermen rescued Lim as he neared the coast of Brazil.
-After Lim returned to the United Kingdom, King George VI awarded him the British Empire Medal.
-After the Second World War, Lim emigrated to the United States.
+On 5 April 1943, three Brazilian fishermen rescued Poon as he neared the coast of Brazil, having drifted westward about 750 mi.
+After Poon returned to the United Kingdom, King George VI awarded him the British Empire Medal.
+After the Second World War, Poon emigrated to the United States.

+Early life

+Poon Lim was born to a peasant family in Qishan (岐山), a village part of Gongpo, Wenchang County, Hainan.
+His father was a travelling martial arts teacher.
+In 1936, Poon was sent to British Hong Kong, where he was trained as a sailor.

 Shipwreck

-In 1942 Lim was Second Mess Steward on the Ben Line cargo ship Benlomond, which was en route from Suez to New York via Cape Town and Paramaribo.
+In 1942 Poon was Second Mess Steward on the Ben Line cargo ship Benlomond, which was en route from Suez to New York via Cape Town and Paramaribo.
 Her officers were British, but most of her crew was Chinese.
 Benlomond was capable of about 12 kn.
 She was defensively armed, but her voyage was unescorted.